 Wearing ill-fitting shoesBunching of socks around toesSocks with seams that rub against the toesFoot abnormality causing a protrusion that rubs against footwear

 Factors that may increase the risk of calluses and corns include: Professions or physical activities that cause repeated friction or pressure on the skinWearing ill-fitting footwearFoot deformities, such as bunion or hammer toe

 Symptoms of calluses include: Rough, thickened area of skinPainless or slight degree of pain, burning sensationYellow or reddish in color

-Symptoms of corns include: Small, usually painful bump on the side or the top of the toe, or between toesYellow or reddish in color
+Symptoms of corns include: Small, usually painful bump over bony prominence, on the side or the top of the toe, or between toesYellow or reddish in color

 The skin where a corn or callus has formed will be examined.
 Diagnosis is based on symptoms and visual observation of the corn or callus.
-They are easily distinguished by: Location—Corns usually only form on or between the toesDegree of pain—Corns are usually quite painful, while calluses are usually painless or only slightly painful
+They are easily distinguished by: Location—Corns usually only form over bony prominence, on the toe, or between toes; while calluses can form over any area where there is rubbingDegree of pain—Corns are usually quite painful, while calluses are usually painless or only slightly painful

-A scalpel may be used to reveal the layers of the skin growth to make sure that it is a corn or callus, rather than a
+A scalpel may be used to remove layers of the skin to make sure that it is a corn or callus, rather than a

 Treatment of calluses and corns usually include self-care and medication.
 In severe cases, minor surgery may be necessary.
 People with

 or circulatory problems should always see a doctor or podiatrist for treatment.
 Self-treatment may lead to severe infection in these individuals.

 For calluses: Wear gloves, thick socks, or padding to protect your skin.Some calluses need to be thinned.
 Thin the callus by rubbing with a